ender-js/Ender/README.md

 <h3>Selector Engine API</h3>

-Ender also exposes a unique variable called <code>$._select</code>, which allows you to set the Ender selector engine.
+Ender also exposes a unique privileged variable called <code>$._select</code>, which allows you to set the Ender selector engine.
 Setting the selector engine provides ender with the $ method, like this:

     $('#foo .bar')